mijail-naal/service_notification/README.md

 ### Description

-The notification service is responsible for communicating with the user via Email, mobile push notifications, and websocket in the browser.
+The notification service is responsible for communicating with the user via Email, mobile push notifications, and a websocket in the browser.
 This is a frequently solved business problem in commercial development.
 Business performance depends on proper communication with the user.

 Project content:
 - GitHub actions (continuous integration)
-- Admin panel with Django to create and send email notification
+- Admin panel with Django to create and send an email notification
 - Authorization service
-- API to send a notification message to broker
+- API to send a notification message to a broker
-- Worker to receive notifications and send email
+- Worker to receive notifications and send an email

 <br>